LWFlouisa/WeaverBlog/_posts/2020-05-10-HowToReshapeComicsIndustry.md

 I really really really like the Tabletop RPG model, though I'm not considering doing Games at this time.
 But characters would be creator-owned.
 Sort of like the concept of a shared world anthology.
 I would work with other people that have suggestions whether to do weekly, monthly, and annually.
 Actually a really good comparison to me would be RPG Maker Magazine.
 And no, not like Wattpad / Tapas and other places.
 I genuinely despise User-Generated content.
 As it removes the flaws of assigning writers and artists in house ( licensed content ), and go entirely in the opposite direction.

 Print versions would be a means of advertising, and done in newsprint in black and white format.
 And sold on news stands, I neglected to mention.
 Also editors should also be writers, or have some knowledge of the creative process in magazines like Apex, Asimovs, Fantasy And Science Fiction.

+The magazine would also need to be an onion / ipfs service to circumvent CCC and Cancel Culture.